bryancaraman/online-thrift-store/README.md

 ```

+Now that we got you started, the rest is up to you!
+Your next steps should be finishing up the CartItem and Cart components.
 Reach out to a bootcamp trainer or take a peek at a working solution [here](https://github.secureserver.net/txwilliams/bootcamp-shopping-cart/tree/full-solution).

 ## Tips
 ### Async/await